Resuspension, dilution, storage, and other tips

 Our standard recommendation is to resuspend oligos to a 100 µM stock concentration, as this is a simple concentration to make and is highly versatile for subsequent dilution purposes.
 The volume of TE buffer required to achieve a 100 µM stock is easily determined by multiplying the number of nanomoles listed for a particular oligo by a factor of 10, and then resuspending the dry DNA in that same number of microliters of TE buffer.
 For example, if the oligo specification sheet states that 20.3 nmoles of oligo were delivered, add 203 µL TE buffer to obtain a 100 µM stock solution.
 This stock solution can be diluted as needed into appropriate working solutions.

-Resuspension Difficulties.
+Resuspension difficulties.
 While most oligonucleotides will readily go into solution at concentrations <10 µM, some oligos (with certain fluorophore modifications and some hydrophobic modifications such as cholesterol) can be more difficult to resuspend.
 For oligos that are harder to resuspend, and for which one might observe residual precipitate present following resuspension, we recommend that the oligo be heated at 55°C for 1–5 minutes, vortexed thoroughly, and then briefly centrifuged.
 Occasionally, residual by-products of the synthesis reactions remain in the tube and are visible after resuspension.
-These include Trityl (appears flakey) and CpG (which forms a pellet at the bottom of the tube).
+These include Trityl (appears flakey) and CPG (controlled porous glass, which forms a pellet at the bottom of the tube).
 Neither of these reagents should negatively impact the performance of an oligonucleotide; however, both can be easily removed by passing the resuspended oligo over a Sephadex G50 column.

 The inherent chemical structure of RNA makes it less stable than DNA because the additional hydroxyl group attached to the 2’ position of the pentose ring in RNA nucleotides makes RNA more liable to alkaline hydrolysis.
 In addition, RNases are pervasive, making RNA more susceptible than DNA to degradation.
 Thus, RNA oligonucleotides should be stored as an ethanol precipitate at –80°C for greater stability.
 For short-term storage, we recommend resuspending RNA oligos in a nuclease-free neutral to slightly acidic buffer containing a chelating agent, such as IDTE.
 However, it is always important to avoid RNases and alkaline hydrolysis when RNA oligos are stored.